CortexIntelligentAutomation/docs/content/en/docs/2023.3/Reference/Glossary/k-o.md

 Non-Null indicates that a [data type][] has been [initialised][] and has a value.

+### NServiceBus

+NServiceBus is a messaging framework built on top of Azure Service Bus, it is used to abstract messaging infrastructure within [Service Fabric][].

 ### Nuget Package

 A NuGet package is a ZIP file with the .nupkg extension.
 It contains compiled code ([DLLs][]), other files related to that code.